Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance

 To make contact with the massless case, we can therefore focus our efforts on the spin tensor \eqref{eq:MassivePosEnergyNewRefSpinTensorFromBoostOld}.

 An important hint is the discrete discrepancy \eqref{eq:MassivePosEnergySpinSqDisagreeWithMassless} between the spin-squared scalar $s^{2}$ in the massive and massless cases, signaling that the massive case features spin degrees of freedom that need to be removed before taking the massless limit.
-As we will see, removing these extraneous spin degrees of freedom will require formally enlarging our massive particle's phase space while simultaneously introducing a compensating equivalence relation to ensure that we are not adding any physically new states to the system, in close correspondence with an analogous construction in quantum field theory whose origins go back to the work of Stueckelberg in \citep{Stueckelberg:1938dwefk}.
-We will then be able to isolate and eliminate the extraneous spin degrees of freedom, and we will end up finding that the equivalence relation will become the gauge invariance \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} in the massless limit.
+As we will see, removing these extraneous spin degrees of freedom will require formally enlarging our massive particle's phase space while simultaneously introducing a compensating equivalence relation to ensure that we are not adding any physically new states to the system.
+This approach corresponds to an analogous construction in quantum field theory whose origins go back to the work of Stueckelberg in \citep{Stueckelberg:1938dwefk}.

+At the conclusion of this procedure, we will be able to isolate and eliminate the extraneous spin degrees of freedom.
+Moreover, we will find that the equivalence relation that we introduced along the way becomes the gauge invariance \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} in the massless limit.

-We begin by redefining the $x$ and $y$ components of the reference value $\bar{\vec S}=\left(\bar{S}_{x},\bar{S}_{y},\bar{S}_{z}\right)$ of the massive particle's spin three-vector according to
+We begin by redefining the $x$ and $y$ components of the reference value $\bar{\vec S}=\parens{\bar{S}_{x},\bar{S}_{y},\bar{S}_{z}}$ of the massive particle's spin three-vector according to